 You can submit as many nominations for different volunteers as you like.
-In fact, the more the better!
+We always welcome high-quality nominations, so the more the better.

-However, you cannot submit a nomination for the same volunteer in more than one of our nine Special Recognition award categories.
-This is because, when the award panels select the winners for each region, they can move a nomination from one category to another if they feel it better suits the nominee and their achievements.
+However, we can’t accept a nomination for the same volunteer in more than one of our nine Special Recognition Award categories.
+When the award panels select the winners for each region, however, they can decide to move a nomination from one category to another if they feel it better suits the nominee and their achievements.

-If you are nominating more than one volunteer we strongly discourage submitting a generic nomination template for each nominee, as each nomination should reflect their personal achievements (please see our examples of successful nominations).
-Don’t forget it is fellow Macmillan Volunteers that decide who wins regionally, and from feedback we know the panels felt that generic nominations slightly diminish the volunteer’s achievements.
+If you are nominating more than one volunteer, we do not recommend submitting a generic nomination template for each nominee – this is because nominations should reflect personal achievements.
+Our volunteers decide who wins regionally, and their feedback says that generic nominations can diminish a volunteer’s achievements.

 Can I nominate groups of volunteers?

-You can nominate groups of volunteers for the following award categories: Corporate Volunteer, Deborah Hutton, Douglas Macmillan, Richard Hambro, Vicky Clement-Jones, Young Macmillan Champion, Service Team of the Year, Fundraising Group/Committee and Sir Hugh Dundas Volunteer of the Year.
+You can nominate groups of volunteers for the following award categories: Corporate Volunteer, Deborah Hutton, Douglas Macmillan, Richard Hambro, Vicky Clement-Jones, Young Macmillan Champion, Service Team of the Year and Fundraising Group/Committee.

 You can now also nominate groups of volunteers for the Long Service Award.

-When nominating groups for special recognition awards don’t forget to tell us how many members make up the group so we can send the correct amount of pin badges if they win.
-There will only be one certificate per group however.
+When nominating a group for a Special Recognition Awards, please tell us how many members are in the group so we can send the correct amount of pin badges if they win.
+Please note, we send one certificate per group.